ryandkuster/readsynth/README.md

 # readsynth

 ## what is readsynth?
 Readsynth is a series of python scripts that simulate reduced-representation sequencing libraries with special consideration to DNA fragment abundance.
-Readsynth takes as input any reference nucleotide sequences (fasta format) along with custom restriction enzyme and adapter information to produce a simulatied set of reads expected in an Illumina-based sequencing reaction.
+Readsynth takes as input any reference nucleotide sequences in fasta format (i.e. reference genome or genomes) along with custom restriction enzyme and adapter information to simulate the reads expected from an Illumina-based sequencing reaction.

 Readsynth is aimed at standardizing reduced-metagenome sequencing (RMS) libraries, where diverse community members are expected to yield differences in abundance due to molecular sequencing preparation.

 ![fragment_distribution](resources/images/_fragment_distributions.png)
 ![fragment_distribution](resources/images/_read_distributions.png)